 - Transport to and from The Overland Track by private minibus

-- 3x nights twin share accommodation in a very comfortable four-star hotel in Launceston – two nights before the trek and one night after the trek (Please contact our team if you would like to pay extra for a single supplement room)
+- 3x nights twin share accommodation in a very comfortable four-star hotel in Launceston – two nights before the adventure and one night after the adventure (Please contact our team if you would like to pay extra for a single supplement room)

 - All food on the track in the form of ration packs